 From 2013 to 2015 there was an NIT China Class in cooperation with the Nanjing University of Aeronautics und Astronautics in the People’s Republic of China.
 The NIT currently offers further education programs for Chinese delegations.
-The NIT also runs workshops to make teams fit for digital change from technology trends via innovation methods and digital competences to people and culture topics.
-With the Design Thinking Space in its own building the NIT has literally created space in which to try out new methods and techniques.
+The NIT also runs workshops to prepare teams for digital change from technology trends, via innovation methods and digital competences to people and culture topics.
+With the Design Thinking Space in the NIT building, the NIT has literally created space in which to try out new methods and techniques.

-The advance of digitization represents a revolutionary change in technology and society.
-The NIT recognized at an early stage its far-reaching consequences for enterprises.
-That was why it launched in 2015 a series of events under the heading ‘NIT Impact Sessions – Is Your Company Fit for the Future?’
+The advance of digitization represents a revolutionary change in technology and society, and the NIT recognized, at an early stage, the far-reaching consequences for enterprises digitization will have.
+That is why, in 2015, the NIT launched a series of events under the heading ‘NIT Impact Sessions – Is Your Company Fit for the Future?’

 The NIT has since made digitization one of its focal points.
 Verena Fritzsche, the NIT’s CEO, has made a name for herself as a speaker, especially on the subject of Leadership 4.0.
-The NIT has made its point on this topic at numerous events, including the Hamburg Innovation Summit and solutions.hamburg.
+The NIT has contributed to this topic at numerous events, including the Hamburg Innovation Summit and solutions.hamburg.

 In Fall 2016 the NIT set up its Digital Think Tank with the aim of creating awareness of and providing stimuli for digitization.

-The Hamburg Economic Dialog was held under its auspices.
-A series of events aimed at small and midrange enterprises, it deals in depth with digitization-related issues, triggered an animated debate between attendees and representatives of research, business, startups, and politics.
+This Digital Think Tank then held the Hamburg Economic Dialog, a series of events aimed at small and midrange enterprises, dealing in depth with digitization-related issues.
+The dialog triggered an animated debate between attendees and representatives of research, business, startups, and politics.

 Our quality management is oriented to the basic concept of continuous improvement.
-What is special about it is that in addition to written evaluations we regularly hold personal feedback rounds with the students.
-Furthermore, the Management makes active use of the FIBAA program accreditation as a quality improvement instrument.
-Outstanding positions of NIT study programs in the CHE university ranking confirm the unique study conditions at the NIT.
+What makes out program special is that in addition to written evaluations we regularly hold personal feedback rounds with students.
+Additionally, the Management makes active use of the FIBAA accreditation program as a quality improvement instrument.
+The excellent positions of the NIT study programs in the CHE university ranking system confirm the unique and outstanding study conditions at the NIT.

 To ensure high quality of teaching NIT students evaluate all courses.
 There are also regular surveys of new students, graduates, alumni, and cooperation partner companies.
 The findings are analyzed with the teaching staff in order to adjust contents or methods as required.